scramjs/scram-engine/README.md

 ## Usage
 ### Development
-Provide Electron with the main.js script from this repo and then the path to your starting html file:
+Provide Electron with the main.js script from this repo and then the path to your starting html file from the root directory of your app:

 `node_modules/.bin/electron node_modules/scram-engine/main.js index.html`